Stock Market

 P/E Ratios & Inflation

 Conventional stock market wisdom has promoted a fundamental relationship between P/E ratios and interest rates.
-It relied upon a key assumption that inflation was positive.
+It has relied upon a key assumption that inflation is positive.
 As reflected in this chart, P/E ratios increase when the inflation rate trends toward price stability (near 1% inflation) and P/E ratios decline when the inflation rate trends away from price stability.
-The result is a “Y Curve” effect; where P/E decline into deflation despite low interest rates.
-This is consistent with the modern ‘dividend discount model’ since earnings and dividends would be expected to decline during deflation and therefore would result in lower valuations.
+The result is a “Y Curve” effect, where P/E declines into deflation despite low interest rates.
+This effect is consistent with the modern dividend discount model since earnings and dividends would be expected to decline during deflation and therefore would result in lower valuations.

 Updated